1. Which airports are operating?

 Passengers must confirm with the airline directly.

 Passengers must wear a mask to be permitted inside the terminal building.
-Passengers who have a temperature higher than 38 degrees, will not be permitted to enter the airport.
 Passengers are asked to ensure they adhere to physical distancing of 1.5meters.

 ACSA has developed a Personal Protective Equipment guideline that is complaint with local legislation as well as WHO guidelines for Ports Of Entry.
 We have also done extensive studies on the quality grades of Personal Protective Equipment that best suits our environment.
 The guideline prescribes Personal Protective Equipment based on the nature of work as well as the occupational exposure.
 All staff change their Personal Protective Equipment during the shift (eg. after tea break).
 This is because the general assumption is that Personal Protective Equipment will be contaminated and exhibits a high risk to someone that will want to reuse them.
 ACSA does provide such Personal Protective Equipment to staff at no cost.

 23. What training has staff been given on the new procedures?